Supporting your people during COVID-19

 Communicate openly and regularly

 The inherent uncertainty around COVID-19 is naturally unsettling, which is why factual and timely updates are important.
-Keeping the lines of communication open with your employees and travelers also sends a clear message that you take their health – and that of your clients – very seriously.
+Keeping the lines of communication open with your employees and travellers also sends a clear message that you take their health – and that of your clients – very seriously.
 Clearly communicate your preparedness and any new strategies you are putting in place.

 Listen and reassure